Frasca Field: Facilities

 Frasca Field operates an event rental space with indoor and outdoor options.
 The space features aircraft and aviation memorabilia.
 The space includes the use of a large aircraft hangar, an indoor clubhouse, and an outdoor space.

 For the 12-month period ending April 30, 2020, the airport averaged 41 aircraft operations per day, or about 15,000 per year.
 Operations consisted of 90% general aviation and 10% air taxi.

-In April 2020, there were 65 aircraft based at this airport: 60 single-engine and 3 multi-engine airplanes as well as 1 helicopter and 1 glider.
+In April 2020, there were 65 aircraft based at this airport: 60 single-engine and 3 multi-engine airplanes and one helicopter and one glider.